-2. Eat potassium-rich foods: Foods that contain potassium such as bananas, tomatoes, citrus fruits, etc. can help you balance out the sodium in your body.
+2. Eat potassium-rich foods: Foods that contain potassium such as bananas, tomatoes, gingers, citrus fruits, etc. can help you balance out the sodium in your body.
 Sodium worsens bloating, so the more salt you take per day, the more potassium-rich foods you should eat.

 3. Drink water slowly: The benefits of water cannot be overemphasized.
 I used to have a very poor water drinking habit which was bad for my body.
 However, the way you drink water also matters.
 When you drink water in huge gulps, you take air into your stomach, which causes bloating.
 Take small sips throughout the day, instead of waiting until you’re thirsty to chug large quantities.

 4. Reduce carbonated drinks: Carbonated drinks like Coke, Fanta, and other fizzy drinks push extra air into the body, which the body cannot break down.
 By reducing your intake of such drinks, you reduce the bloating.